rajbos/rajbos.github.io/_posts/2021-04-23-GitHub-and-Azure-DevOps-best-of-both-worlds.md

 By running it in your workflows, you get notified if it finds problems in your repository.
 Those notifications are added as additional checks and they can be found as [annotations](https://docs.github.com/en/code-security/secure-coding/triaging-code-scanning-alerts-in-pull-requests) on incoming Pull Requests as well.

-Al in all, very powerful stuff!
+All in all, very powerful stuff!